-Area high school seniors who want to reach the stars have the chance to be inspired by a real astronaut at Science Career Day, hosted at Bowie State University’s Center for Learning and Technology.
+Area high school seniors who want to reach the stars have the chance to be inspired by a real astronaut at Science Career Day, hosted at ’s Center for Learning and Technology.

 On Friday, July 20, NASA astronaut Jeanette Epps will join five other scientists and share her career journey with 60 Prince George’s County students enrolled in the Pre-College Science Scholars Academy (PCSSA), according to a press release issued by the university.

 PCSSA is a six-week summer residential program at BSU, funded by a National Science Foundation Grant.
-Some students from Bowie High School are enrolled in the program.
+Some students from are enrolled in the program.